mozilla/fx-private-relay/METRICS.md

   - `eventAction`: `View`
   - `eventLabel`: `onboarding-step-3-skip`
   - `eventValue`: 3
-- The user clicks the "Skip, I’ll download the extension later" ling on the third step of premium onboarding.
+- The user clicks the "Skip, I’ll download the extension later" link on the third step of premium onboarding.
   - `eventCategory`: `Premium Onboarding`
   - `eventAction`: `Engage`
   - `eventLabel`: `onboarding-step-3-skip`
-- The user see the "Go to Dashboard" button after installing the extension on the third step of premium onboarding.
+- The user sees the "Go to Dashboard" button after installing the extension on the third step of premium onboarding.
   - `eventCategory`: `Premium Onboarding`
   - `eventAction`: `View`